antonzumpe/ThemeTraveller-TRPGS/README.md

 Let's meet them all :)

-<b>Anton Zumpe - Lead Developer, 6 Aug 2020 to Current</b></br>
+<b>Anton Zumpe - Lead Developer, 6 Aug 2020 to Present Day</b></br>
-<b>Contact;</b> antonzumpe@protonmail.com
+<b>Contact:</b> antonzumpe@protonmail.com</br>
+<b>Activity:</b>Taking the Udemy course <a href="https://www.udemy.com/course/math-for-games/">Math For Video Games: The Fastest Way To Get Smarter At Math</a>; Progress: Just started; Last updated on 8 Aug 2020

 <b>Bio:</b> Anton is obsessed with critical deconstruction of game design.
-He notices flaws and tries to think of ways to implement better systems.
+With a keen eye for detail he's adept at noticing flaws and thinking of ways to implement better systems.
 As a child he was enthralled by video game systems like the NES, SNES, N64 and GameCube.
 His favorite game franchise is The Legend of Zelda.
-Today he plays a myriad games across many platforms and he’s quickly become disappointed with the design philosophy of the biggest, most profitable game developers and publishers in the world.
-His mission is to recruit and organise a group of people with similar interests who will create games and software that better suit their audiences.
+Today he plays a myriad of games across many platforms and he’s quickly become disappointed with the design philosophy of the biggest, most profitable game developers and publishers in the world.
+His mission is to recruit and organise a group of people with similar ideologies who would also like to create games and software that better suit their audiences.

 <b>Jane or John Doe - Any Role You Wish, Start Today</b>

-<b>Bio:</b> Become the next team member and get involved with this project to help steer the ship and add features that you believe would lead to a better user experience.
+<b>Bio:</b> Become the next team member and get involved with this project to help steer the ship and add features that you believe will lead to a better user experience.

 # Contact Us